What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

 Testing locationsPearson VUE testing centers

-Average CCSP salary (US)$150,400*
+Average CCSP salary (North America)$148,009 [3]

-CCSP requirements
+CCSP training and requirements

-The CCSP is designed for IT professionals with a few years of experience in both IT and security.
+The CCSP is for IT professionals with a few years of experience in both IT and security.
 To qualify for the exam, you need five years of cumulative experience in IT.
 Three of those years must have been in information security, and one of them must have been in one of the six CCSP domains:

 • Cloud architecture and design